 So off we went, heading south towards the extremely isolated reaches of Izu City, the Amagi Mountain Range.

 He was right — it was a striking view.
 But the fog was too heavy and we could just barely make out Mt.
 Fuji’s peak.
-So we tried to take pictures with the deer and explored the premises a bit, and then got back into the car and continued on our way.
+So we tried to take pictures with the deer and explored the premises a bit, and got back into the car and continued on our way.

-It’s hard to not think that this is actually a very interesting setup as it could easily be used for a picnicking area or something of the sort with a wonderful expansive view of the flora and occasional fauna, provided the stairs were tended to first.
-From experience this shouldn’t be difficult if you’ve got a mallet or sledge, axe or wedge, and bamboo or wood — all you need to make tiny reinforcement walls down an incline, aka dirt stairs.
+It’s hard to not think that this is actually a very interesting setup.
+It could easily be used for a picnicking area with a wonderful view of the flora and occasional fauna, provided the stairs were fixed.
+From experience this shouldn’t be difficult if you’ve got a mallet or sledge, axe or wedge, and bamboo or wood .
+That’s all you need to make reinforcement walls down an incline, aka dirt stairs!

-Speaking of which, I’m putting together a multi-day bike trek across Chiba to check out some properties there while getting in some good camping.
+Speaking of which, I’m putting together a multi-day bike trek across Chiba to check out some properties there while getting in some camping.
 We’ve got other opportunities, too, including Shizuoka coming up.
 Lemme know if that sounds interesting — would love to get a troupe of explorers together for an Inaka Club experience!